bbarres/utilities/README.md

 # utilities
-A place where some R code from others is gathered
+A place where some useful R code from others is gathered